-While pre-kindergarten enrollment has been growing among children of all backgrounds, low-income children participate at lower rates than children from higher-income families despite the

-Despite growing support for preschool programs nationwide, some early learning specialists contend that non-disadvantaged children who stay at home with their parents are just as likely to develop the skills necessary to succeed in an academic program as their counterparts who attend a quality preschool.
+Although pre-kindergarten enrollment has been growing among children of all backgrounds, lowincome children participate at lower rates than children from higher-income families despite the growth in publicly funded programs that target low income and other children at-risk of academic failure.
+According to the Children's Defense Fund, in 2000, fewer low-income children ages three to five were enrolled in pre-kindergarten programs nationwide than their more affluent peers.
+These findings are particularly troubling as continued research has shown that disadvantaged children start kindergarten significantly behind their wealthier classmate and rarely catch up.
+It must be stressed that the majority of research on the short and long-term effects of early learning programs are based on the experiences of disadvantaged children.
+Some early learning specialists contend that nondisadvantaged children who stay at home with their parents are just as likely to develop the skills necessary to succeed in an academic program as their counterparts who attend a quality preschool.
 It is important to note that no state mandates that 3 or 4 year old children attend preschool.
 Universal Pre-K is voluntary in the three states (and the District of Columbia) that offer that program.
-Currently, Georgia provides the most comprehensive universal program, offering free pre-K services for 180 days 6.5 hours per day.
 In most states, Pre-K programs are available to children whose parents can afford private preschool (or day care) and to some poor or "at-risk" children who meet the stringent qualifications for federal or state funded programs.
 Even families who met federal guidelines for pre-school (or child care programs) are not guaranteed services because federal and state funding has not kept up with demand.
 At issue are the availability, affordability and quality of pre-school educational opportunities for the nation's young children.

 Longitudinal research projects on pre-school programs reveal that program quality, not just program availability, significantly affects children's readiness for school.
-Researchers have found that children in high-quality care appear happier, have closer and more secure attachments to caregivers, and perform better on standardized tests.
-6 While high-quality, developmentally appropriate programs improve school performance, early learning expects agree that low quality programs may have negative effects, particularly on at-risk children.
-Results of a study conducted by the National Institute of Child Health and Human Development in 2001 revealed that high-quality pre-schools not only have positive effects on the cognitive abilities of young children, but on their social and behavioral skills as well.
+While high-quality programs improve school performance, early learning expects agree that low quality programs may have negative effects, particularly on at-risk children.
+Results of a study conducted by the National Institute of Child Health and Human Development in 2001 revealed that high-quality pre-schools not only have positive effects on the language and math abilities of young children, but on their social and behavioral skills as well.
 Evaluations of state-financed preschools have found similar benefits in preparing young children for school and in preventing retention in early grades.
-In a review of 36 studies of early childhood care and education Stephen Barnett, Professor of the Graduate School of Education at Rutgers University, concluded that public investments in quality early childhood education can produce important long-term improvements in the intellectual and social development of disadvantaged children.
+In a review of 36 studies of early childhood care and education (Long-Term Effects of Early Childhood Programs on Cognitive and School Outcomes, 1995) Stephen Barnett, Professor of the Graduate School of Education at Rutgers University, concluded that public investments in quality early childhood education can produce important long-term improvements in the intellectual and social development of disadvantaged children.
 Barnett determined that quality early learning can produce "large effects on IQ during the early childhood years and sizable persistent effects of achievement, grade retention, special education, high school graduation and socialization.
-For many children, from lowincome families, preschool programs can mean the difference not just in education but in "staying out of trouble or becoming involved in crime and delinquency."
-7 before kindergarten through the second grade.
-Their finding showed that "children who attended higher quality child care centers performed better on measures of both cognitive skill and social skills... and that this influence was important for children from a wide range of family backgrounds."
-The longitudinal analysis of the children's performance indicated that the quality of child care they experienced before they entered school continued to "affect their development at least through kindergarten and in many cases through the end of second grade."
-8
+For many children, from low-income families, preschool programs can mean the difference not just in education but in "staying out of trouble or becoming involved in crime and delinquency."